-A Public Safety Communication System, also known as an Emergency Responder Radio Communication System (ERRCS), is an antenna-based system that ensures first responders and safety officials will maintain mission-critical wireless communications during emergency situations within building structures of all sizes.
+A Public Safety Communication System, also known as a Public Safety DAS (distributed antenna system) or an Emergency Responder Communication Enhancement System (ERCES), is an antenna-based system that ensures first responders and safety officials will maintain mission-critical wireless communications during emergency situations within building structures of all sizes.
 Those essential communications can mean the difference between life and death as responders coordinate and execute emergency response tactics.

 No tragedy made the communications requirement clearer than the challenges first responders faced on September 11, 2001.
 In the aftermath of the response, the 9/11 Commission stated: